was born in 1976 in Hamburg.

-Lives and works as a theatre/film director and curator in Kiev, Berlin, Moscow and Hamburg.
+Used to live and work as a theatre/film director and curator in Kiev, Moscow, Sofia and Hamburg.

 His work focuses on creating interdisciplinary dialogue on the topic of democracy.